The-Bitcoin-Company/btcpayclient/README.md

-# Rust API client for openapi
+# Rust API client for BtcPayserver

 The BTCPay Server Greenfield API is a REST API.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns